apache/druid/docs/operations/security-overview.md

 > The default Coordinator API port is 8081 for non-TLS connections and 8281 for secured connections.

-1. Create a user by issuing a POST request to `druid-ext/basic-security/authentication/db/MyBasicMetadataAuthenticator/users/<USERNAME>`, replacing USERNAME with the *new* username you are trying to create.
+1. Create a user by issuing a POST request to `druid-ext/basic-security/authentication/db/MyBasicMetadataAuthenticator/users/<USERNAME>`.
+   Replace `<USERNAME>` with the *new* username you are trying to create.
 For example:
    ```bash
    curl -u admin:password1 -XPOST https://my-coordinator-ip:8281/druid-ext/basic-security/authentication/db/MyBasicMetadataAuthenticator/users/myname
    ```